TROUBLED TEEN WARNING SIGNS

 Here’s another obvious sign of drug experimentation that is often overlooked as normal teenage behavior.
 Does your child come home in the afternoon after hanging out with friends and devour everything in the refrigerator?
 If your child is smoking pot with her friends, it wouldn’t be unusual for your child to eat a bit more food than normal.
 If your child skips quite a few consecutive meals, then “speed” use is a possibility.

 Paranoia – everyone is out to get me

 Does your son or daughter treat everybody as if they were the enemy?
 Do they tend to express the idea that everybody is out to get them?
 Do they seem overly paranoid to you?
 This is not normal teenage behavior; you need to understand that.
 This is one of the most common signs of drug abuse.
 It’s one of those signs you don’t have to look hard to see.

 Dilated eyes – red eyes – glazed eyes

 Do your son’s eyes look funny?
 Are the pupils real large or real small?
 Does your child wear sunglasses even at night and say he’s just trying to look cool?
 A person’s eyes show the effects of the drugs he is on.
-If you think your child is experimenting with drugs, watch his eyes.
+If you think your child is experimenting with drugs, watch her eyes.
 Are they red all the time?
 Glazed?
 If so, there’s a good chance your child is using drugs.